tolgaouz/youtube-auto-upload/README.md

+# WARNING

+- This script is not tested and should be used on your own risk!

 # Youtube Video Uploader

 A script to bypass Youtube Data API's 10.000/day query limit (every video query costs like 1.6k so that's 6 videos per day).